solarisDigitalAssets/docs/docs/API_Guide.md

 ## Authentication

+We require our partners to generate a pair of private & public keys.
+Partners MUST register the public key with the Platform and sign every request to our API using their private key.

 We are using *HTTP Signatures* IETF draft as the base for our authentication mechanism.
 As the digital signature algorithm in HTTP Signatures we are using *Ed25519*.

-Every request is required to have additional headers:
+Every HTTP request to the API MUST have following headers in addition to standard ones:

 * Digest
 * X-Nonce